vguada/FindBounce/README.md

 ![usage1.1](Images/UsageExample-1.1.png)

-Use the main function `FindBounce` to calculate result in form of `BounceFunction` object.
+Use the main function `FindBounce` to calculate the bounce configuration contained in the `BounceFunction` object.
-It can be queried about different properties, like euclidean action.
+It can be queried about different properties, like the Euclidean action.

  ```mathematica
 bf = FindBounce[potential[x], {x}, {0., 2.882}, "Dimension" -> 3]